gashawdemlew/optimized-binary-image-processing/README.md

 ## Project Overview

 This project provides a highly optimized Python solution for performing fundamental morphological operations (specifically **binary erosion** and **binary dilation**) on collections of images.
-Designed with performance in mind, it efficiently processes numerous images by leveraging parallel computing and optimized numerical libraries.
+Designed with performance in mind, it efficiently processes numerous images by leveraging parallel computing and optimized numerical libraries, now primarily utilizing **OpenCV** for its core image processing functions.

 ## Features

-* **Core Operations**: Implements both binary dilation and erosion.
+* **Core Operations**: Implements both binary dilation and erosion using `cv2` (OpenCV).
 * **Flexible Kernel**: Supports square kernels of any odd size (e.g., 3x3, 5x5, 7x7).
 * **Automated Image Handling**:
     * Reads input images from an `unprocessed_images` directory.